 While the best sunrises happen on crisp, clear days, the weather at the summit can be unpredictable and is frequently windy and wet.
 Make sure you have a warm jacket, and swap those flip-flops for a pair of tennis shoes or boots!

-If you’re leaving from Kaanapali, it’s recommended that you head out at least three and a half hours before sunrise.
+If you’re leaving from Kaanapali or Lahaina, it’s recommended that you head out at least three and a half hours before sunrise.
 It takes about an hour and a half to get up the mountain from Kahului.
 Also keep in mind that the roads up the mountain do not have any street lights, and you’ll be driving in the dark.

 In the summer months, the sun typically rises between 5:30 a.m. and 6 a.m., while in the winter, it’s closer to 7 a.m.
 Check the national park website or try a quick Google search to see when the exact sunrise will be during your visit!